asyncapi/generator/docs/asyncapi-file.md

   const channels = asyncapi.channels();
 ```
 > :memo: **Note:**
-> To learn about the various instances you can use to access the documents' content, look at the API of AsyncAPI JavaScript Parser and the structure of [AsyncAPIDocument](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser+AsyncAPIDocument)
+> To learn about the various instances you can use to access the documents' content, look at the API of the AsyncAPI JavaScript Parser and the structure of [AsyncAPIDocument](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser+AsyncAPIDocument)
 >